Why Are Golf Balls So Expensive? (11 Best Reasons)

 Historically, golf has been a preserve of some select few, especially the wealthy, but the tide is slowly turning.

 The golf course has seen more and more new faces in recent years as living standards continue to improve.
-The law of demand and supply dictates that when there is more demand than the supply, the prices go up.
+The law of demand and supply dictates that when there is more demand than supply, the prices go up.

 While there is still a fair supply of golf balls, the entry of so many people increases the demand, which affects supply and pricing.
 The game’s popularity isn’t waning anytime soon, and the manufacturers have to keep up with growing demand.

-Therefore, increasing prices is a good way of keeping the customers at bay while developing the new means.
+Therefore, increasing prices is a good way of keeping the customers at bay while developing new means.
 It is also a way of funding new research and engineering to facilitate mass production.

 7. Golf Players Can Afford It